fbeuster/js-build/README.md

    |
    +- more_code.js
 ```
+Every line of `//@ some_name` is interpreted as a single JavaScript file you want to import.
 ### Build the Code
 To run the build once and merge the main and import files, just do
 ```